ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving: Experiments

 \subsection{Main Results}

-\boldparagraph{Quantitative Comparison.} The results presented in Tab.~\ref{tab:navsim_v1} show that~\methodName{} achieves a state-of-the-art performance on NAVSIM v1 navtest split, with a PDMS of 88.6.
-Our NC of 98.0 is on par with the highest scores, ensuring a high level of safety by minimizing collisions.
-The EP of 82.5 achieved by our model is a notable result, indicating efficient route completion.~\methodName{} excels in DAC with a score of 97.3, outperforming WoTE's 96.8.
-This suggests our model has a stronger adherence to lane boundaries and drivable areas, a critical aspect of safe and predictable driving behavior.
+\boldparagraph{Quantitative Comparison.} The results presented in Tab.~\ref{tab:navsim_v1} show that~\methodName{} achieves a SOTA performance on the NAVSIM v1 \textsc{navtest} split, with a PDMS of 88.8 using a ResNet-34 backbone, surpassing strong baselines such as DiffusionDrive (PDMS 88.1) and WoTE (PDMS 88.3) under the same backbone.
+With a stronger V2-99 backbone, \methodName{} further improves to PDMS 90.6, surpassing GoalFlow and Hydra-MDP.
 On the more challenging NAVSIM v2 benchmark, the advantages of~\methodName{} are further extended.
-As shown in Tab.~\ref{tab:navsimv2}, ~\methodName{} achieves the best or second-best performance across almost all extended sub-metrics.
-Specifically, ~\methodName{} achieves an EPDMS of 85.5, surpassing DiffusionDrive by 1.0.
-It achieves a higher EP score of 88.2 (vs. 87.5), indicating it completes routes more effectively.
-Furthermore, it shows a significant advantage in DAC with a score of 97.2 versus 95.9, confirming its ability to generate more precise trajectories that better adhere to lane boundaries. ~\methodName{} also exhibits finer vehicle handling, with slightly better scores in LK.
+As shown in Tab.~\ref{tab:navsimv2},~\methodName{} reaches the best or second-best performance across almost all extended sub-metrics.
+Relative to DiffusionDrive, ~\methodName{} improves notably on EP (88.2 vs. 87.5) and DAC (97.2 vs. 95.9), indicating stronger route completion and adherence to drivable areas under the richer EPDMS protocol.

 \boldparagraph{Qualitative Comparison.} A qualitative comparison on NAVSIM (Fig.~\ref{fig:vis}) highlights the different multimodal strategies of \methodName{} and DiffusionDrive.
 While both successfully avoid the mode collapse typical of vanilla diffusion, their underlying approaches diverge significantly.
 DiffusionDrive relies on a static, predefined trajectory vocabulary.
 This context-agnostic approach forces it to generate many irrelevant or unfeasible options, such as proceeding straight in a sharp turn scenario (\textbf{highlighted by red circles in the figure}).
 Although a subsequent filtering step can prune these invalid paths, this two-stage process is inherently inefficient.
-In contrast, \methodName{} overcomes this limitation through the distinct trajectory modeling shift.
+In contrast, \methodName{} overcomes this limitation through its distinct trajectory modeling shift.
 This is achieved through a mechanism of perturbing the ego-vehicle's velocity.
 It directly explores a set of plausible behaviors, generating trajectories that are inherently consistent with the immediate driving context.
 A \textbf{real-world vehicle demonstration} of the proposed method is available in the supplementary material.